zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   response=REQUEST.RESPONSE

-The APIs of the request and response are covered in the API documentation.
-Here we'll look at a few common uses of the request and response.
+The APIs of request and response can be looked up in the source code.

+We'll look at a few common uses of the request and response.
+If you need access to the complete API, please directly refer to the source code.

 One reason to access the request is to get more precise information about form data.
 As we mentioned earlier, argument marshalling comes